Decorative neutral curve divider

 • Unified platforms reduce tool sprawl and provide holistic performance visibility

 Siloed tools create fragmented views of sales performance.
-When conversation data, content engagement, and deal outcomes live in separate systems, organizations can't connect the dots between enablement investments and revenue results.
+When conversation data, content engagement, and deal outcomes live in separate systems, organizations can't connect enablement investments to revenue results.

 One-size-fits-all enablement is disappearing.
 Organizations are building specialized programs for different sales motions, segments, and go-to-market approaches.